vaibhavsagar/git-yourself-out-of-trouble/instructions.md

 19. Try to explain force pushing.
 20. `git push -f`
 21. NEVER DO THIS!
+22. `git checkout -b new-branch`
-13. Make a change to file B. Add and commit.
+23. Make a change to file B. Add and commit.
-14. `git log --oneline` and make a note of the commit hash.
+24. `git log --oneline` and make a note of the commit hash.
-15. `git checkout master`
+25. `git checkout master`
-16. `git cherry-pick <commit hash>`
+26. `git cherry-pick <commit hash>`
-17. Try to explain what just happened.
+27. Try to explain what just happened.
-18. Mention issues with rewriting history.
+28. Mention issues with rewriting history.

 # git reflog
 1. `git reflog` shows all the commits that HEAD has pointed to in the past